Spherical space forms revisited: The groups

 \begin{theorem}[Uniqueness of structure] The structure in theorem~\ref{thm-the-groups} is unique, in the following sense: \begin{enumerate} \item Groups of different types \ref{type-I}--\ref{type-VI} cannot be isomorphic. \item Suppose $G$ has one of the types \ref{type-I}--\ref{type-VI}, with respect to some subgroups $A$, $B$ (and whichever of $T$, $Q_8$, $\Theta$, $\Phi$ and $2A_5$ are relevant), and also with respect to some subgroups $A^*$, $B^*$ (and $T^*$, $Q_8^*$, $\Theta^*$, $\Phi^*$ and $2A_5^*$, when relevant).
 Then some element of $G$ conjugates every unstarred group to the corresponding starred group.
 In particular, $A^*=A$ (and $Q_8^*=Q_8$ and $2A_5^*=2A_5$, when relevant). \end{enumerate} \end{theorem}

 \begin{remark}[Correspondence with Wolf's types] Our types correspond in the obvious way to Wolf's in theorems 6.1.11 and~6.3.1 of \cite{Wolf}.
-However, his generators $A$ and $B$ may or may not generate our subgroups $A$ and $B$. \end{remark}
+However, his generator $A$ might not generate our subgroup~$A$ and his generator $B$ might not even lie in our subgroup $B$. \end{remark}

 \begin{remark}[Implied relations] Some useful information is implicit.
 For example, $B$ acts trivially on $Q_8$ for types \ref{type-III} and \ref{type-IV}, because $Q_8$ has no automorphisms of odd order${}>3$.
 Also, $\Theta$ must act trivially on $A$ for type~\ref{type-IV}, because $A$ has abelian automorphism group and $\Theta\leq G'$.
 In light of these remarks, one could rewrite $G$'s structure for type~\ref{type-IV} as $\bigl((Q_8:\Theta)\times(A:B)\bigr)\cdot2$.
 This would be more informative, but hide the relationship to type~\ref{type-III}.